Exchange of Intervals and Intrinsic Ergodicity of the Negative Beta shift: Generality

 with

 Let $ S $, endowed with the metric $ d $, be a symbolic dynamical system over $ \A$ coded by $ X$.
-If $ S $ is a bi-side system, then, it is the closure of $ X^{\Z}$.
+If $ S $ is a two-sided system, then, it is the closure of $ X^{\Z}$.
 That is, the strings which belong to $ S $ are infinite concatenations of words of $ X$ or limits of sequences of strings of $ X^{\Z}$.
-However, if $ S $ is a one-side right symbolic dynamical system, then $ x \in S$ if $ x = u x_1x_2\cdots $ where $ (x_i)_{i \geq 1}$ belongs to the closure of $ X^{\Z}$ and $ u $ is empty or the suffix of a word of $ X$.
+However, if $ S $ is a right one-sided symbolic dynamical system, then $ x \in S$ if $ x = u x_1x_2\cdots $, where $ (x_i)_{i \geq 1}$ belongs to the closure of $ X^{\Z}$ and $ u $ is the empty word or a suffix of a word of $ X$.